 The goal of FDN is to treat the neuromuscular system – reduce muscle pain, improve joint range of motion and allow a faster return to strengthening, exercise and full function.
 Physiotherapists are now using this technique all around the world to effectively treat acute and chronic orthopaedic and musculoskeletal conditions.

-The Killens Reid Physiotherapy Clinic have 4 physiotherapists that have completed the Functional Dry Needling
+The Killens Reid Physiotherapy Clinic has 4 physiotherapists that have completed the Functional Dry Needling

 Louise Killens completed the GunnIMS course which is very similar in it’s approach to Functional Dry Needling.
 For more information on FDN or IMS please refer to our links section.